Skip to content

 A --> D

-• Main distinction between sampling methods is the random selection of participants.
+• The main distinction between sampling methods is the random selection of participants.

 • In [[non-probability sampling]], a sampling frame is not often available, and participants are not selected randomly.